Dr. Joseph S. Paul began his service as the 11th President of The University of Southern

 after spending five years as a postdoctoral fellow at the Roche Institute of Molecular

-director of the USM Research Foundation and supervises the University’s technology
+including serving as the executive director of the USM Research Foundation and supervising

-incubator, The Accelerator as well as oversees the Trent Lott National Center for
+the University’s technology incubator, The Accelerator, as well as the Trent Lott

 Cannon earned a Bachelor of Science and a Doctor of Philosophy from Clemson University.